macdkw89/election_analysis/README.md

 ![analysis terminal](/resources/results_terminal.png)

 ## Election-Audit Summary
 This analysis using Python was a success!
-The process is completely automated and the script doesn't use any district specific information allowing us to use this script on a different district's tabulated votes and have equal success.
+The process is completely automated and the script doesn't use any district specific information.
+This allows us to use this script on a different district's tabulated votes and have equal success, as long as the data source uses an identical format.

 However, if we wanted to use this script on a different type of election that uses different criteria, we would have to make some modifications.

 ### Example 1
+If we were to use this code to run a primary election, we would have to include variables for the different political parties involved.
+Voters in Colorado are usually affiliated with a major or minor political party, or they can vote as unaffiliated.
+When voting unaffiliated, they can vote across party lines in the primary election, this will undoubtedly change the format of tabulated votes.
+We would also need variables to state Republican and Democrat winners as well as non-party-affiliated positions such as mayor and city counsel.

+### Example 2
 Say we want to take this to the national level and use the Electoral College system.
-We would have to define a dictionary in python that contains each state's electoral votes.
+We would start by running the code we already have for each precinct in each state, then create a new output that contains each of the nation's 176,933 precincts' total votes (as opposed to each individual vote) in rows along with the corresponding state.
+We would then tally the precinct totals of candidate votes in each state using a similar format to this module with for loops and conditional statements to arrive at the popular vote winner of each state.
+I would then define a dictionary in python that contains each state's electoral votes and award those votes to the correct candidate.
 ```
 state_electoral_votes = {
     "Alabama": 9,